w3f/polkadot-wiki/docs/general/ledger.md

 :::

+The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} [Ledger](https://www.ledger.com/)
-The Polkadot [Ledger](https://www.ledger.com/) application is compatible with the Ledger Nano S and the Ledger Nano X devices.
+application is compatible with the Ledger Nano S and the Ledger Nano X devices.
 Ledger devices are hardware wallets that keep your secret key secured on a physical device that does not expose it to your computer or the internet.
 Even if you connect your nano via USB to your computer, the private keys will not be leaked.
 Ledger devices are also hierarchical deterministic wallets (HD wallets), that is:

 - _Deterministic_ means that only one seed phrase generates all the accounts for different blockchain networks.